mlim1972/llm-test/README.md

 - PandasAI.ipynb  -> Notebook sample about [PandasAI](https://docs.pandas-ai.com/)
 - DuckDBAI.ipynb  -> Notebook sample for [DuckDB-NSQL](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1-GGUF)
 - DuckDBAI2.ipynb  -> Notebook sample for [DuckDB-NSQL](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1-GGUF) served by Ollama
+- Langchain-Wikipedia.ipynb -> Notebook sample showing how to use the Wikipedia Retriever in Langchain
+- Lanchain-Chromadb.ipynb -> Notebook sample using Langchain with ChromaDB for RAG
 - chat.py.
 This is a [Streamlit](https://streamlit.io/) application that uses Ollama in a chat application.
 The following command is used to run it:
 ```bash
 streamlit run chat.py